-Today’s review is on the PENN Mutual Smart Foundation Variable Annuity.
+Today’s review is about the PENN Mutual Smart Foundation Variable Annuity.
 The purpose of this review is to show you the strengths and weaknesses of this Annuity.
-In order to make an informed decision, it is important to consider all available facts.
+In order to make an informed decision, it is important to consider all available facts such as the following:

 - Product type